carnesmedia/olson/README.md

 # Olson

+*Apparently it's a reference to Mad Men and Draper...*

 [![Code Climate](https://codeclimate.com/github/carnesmedia/olson.png)](https://codeclimate.com/github/carnesmedia/olson)

 Olson is a tool to help display identifiers to users.
 It’s basically a way to turn your decorator in to a wrapper for `.humanize` with automatic built-in support for I18n.